 Through a rhythm of preparation, celebration and service the Church enters into the mystery of God’s redeeming work in human time.
 We observe feast days and holy days throughout the liturgical year to focus on particular aspects of the life of Christ and the Church.

 Friday, March 30 Good Friday

 Sunday, May 20 The Day of Pentecost

 Maundy Thursday, March 29 6:00 p.m.
 Simple supper of soup and bread

 7:00 p.m.
 The Maundy Thursday liturgy – we remember Jesus’ new commandment to love one another.
 Footwashing (and hand washing) will be available for those who wish to participate.
 We close at sundown with the stripping of the altar in preparation for Good Friday.

-Easter Sunday, April 16 8:00 a.m. & 10:30 a.m.
+Easter Sunday, April 1 8:00 a.m. & 10:30 a.m.
 The Day of the Resurrection!
 We celebrate the resurrection with two festive services of Holy Eucharist and a potluck reception and Easter egg hunt at 11:30.
-We will offer up our Lenten mite boxes for Habitat to Humanity.

 At the 10:30 service please bring a finger food for the reception, fresh flowers for the cross, an Easter basket (if your children plan to participate in the hunt), and a bell with which to ring in the resurrection.

 “Alleluia.
 Christ is risen.
 The Lord is risen indeed.
 Alleluia!”

 Please check our home page for details on the services and fellowship plans.